 The date of the transaction must be entered below the amount field.
 Optionally, you can also use the calendar to pick a date.

 Below this is the “Repeat” field, where you can define whether the transaction should be repeated at regular intervals (every two weeks, every month, etc.) or not.
-The repeating transactions are explained in more detail in the following chapter.
+The repeating transactions are explained in more detail in the next chapter.

 There is additional optional information below the mandatory fields to describe your transaction.
 These include the text fields “Title”, “Receiver / Sender”, “Usage” and “Comment”.
 With the help of the search functions in MoneyStats, you can evaluate these text fields and search and filter for specific terms or keywords.

 You can also assign a manual account balance to each transaction.
 With an active account balance, an amount at the top is not mandatory anymore and can be left blank.
-The manual account balances apply from the posting date and all newer income and expenses are added to the last known account balance.
+The manual account balances apply from the entered date and all newer income and expenses are added to the last known account balance.
 They are fixed values and replace the previously known account balance with a new static value.
 Account balances are shown with a purple color in MoneyStats.

 With the help of the markings you can mark your transactions with a colored flag.
 You can then evaluate and filter these in the reports or in the search.